Airbus RACER: Design

 Optimised for a cruise over 400 km/h, 50% faster than a conventional helicopter, it will consume 15% less fuel per distance at 180 knots than a helicopter at 130 knots, and aim for a 25% cost reduction per distance.

 The lateral pusher propellers generate thrust and are isolated from passengers during ground operations by the box wings which serve to generate lift at cruise velocity.
 This allows the main rotor to be slowed by up to 15% as the craft's air speed increases and prevents the rotor blades breaking the sound barrier which would reduce performance.

 Driven by two engines, of which one is capable of shutting down and restarting once inflight to save fuel and increase range, it will have a low weight and low maintenance hybrid metallic-composite airframe and lower weight high voltage direct current electrical generation.

 The Racer uses a standard main rotor from an Airbus H175 super-medium-twin.

 In cruise flight, the V-shaped box-wing provides around half of the lift permitting the main rotor to be slowed, removing the retreating blade stall instability of a traditional helicopter, as it receives 20-25% of the torque and the lateral pusher propellers generates the majority of the propulsion.

-The compound propulsion could allow optimized departure and arrival trajectories for a 30% lower noise footprint than an usual helicopter.
+The compound propulsion could allow optimized departure and arrival trajectories for a 30% lower noise footprint than a usual helicopter.